-This year’s Sound City + conference will take place on Friday 4th May 2018 at the British Music Experience in Liverpool’s historical Cunard Building, hosting a day of panels, workshops and InConversations from a wide range of industry professionals.
+This year’s Sound City + conference will take place on Friday 3rd May 2019 at the British Music Experience hosting a day of panels, workshops and InConversations from a wide range of industry professionals.

 The annual Sound City + business event is the UK’s leading independent conference for new music - founded to champion the rich and diverse creative output of the North of England, in particular, but welcoming and celebrating exciting artists and leading executives from all over the world every year.